Chart Color Schemes

 Rockdale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified a total of 54 projects likely to affect the area.
-Notable projects include Fox Lane Rockdale, 588-592 Princes Highway Mixed-Use Development, Rockdale Community and Cultural Centre, and 570 Princes Highway Co-Living Development.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 52 such projects that are expected to impact the area.
+Notable projects include Northern Georges River Submain Upgrade, Fox Lane Rockdale, 588-592 Princes Highway Mixed-Use Development, and Rockdale Community and Cultural Centre.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.